Xoeseko/sdg.market/_posts/Aspects of a website.md

 1. Choosing a dominant color as the brand color
 2. Choosing 1 to 2 accent colors to create a color scheme for the website
-3. Choosing a background color to complete the design To complete the _first_ recquirement, let's look on how people feel for each color.
+3. Choosing a background color to complete the design

+To complete the _first_ recquirement, let's look on how people feel for each color:
 **Green** represents wealth, health, tranquility and nature; it's the easiest color for the eye to process, so it has relaxation effects.

 **Yellow** represents youthfulness, optimism and cheerfulness; often used to grab the attention of the audience, it's a strong color so it must be used in little doze.

 **Orange** represents friendliness, enthusiasm and creativity; it's the color or impulse shoppers.

 **Red** represents passion, energy, urgency and danger; it's effective to trigger strong emotional reaction also it stimulate appetite.

 **Pink** represents feminin, sweetness, innocence and romance; used to attract women.

 **Purple** represents royalty, wealth, success and wisdom; it has a soothing and calming effect.

 **Blue** represents trust, security and peace; used in businesses and banks to creaze a sense of security and trust.

 Also in the commercial effect, some color will affect your activity such shown in this image **[image à mettre]**.
 By looking at all the possibilities, i feel like teal or blue must be our main color.
 As accent colors, we should go with some yellow and/or pink.**[2 images de couleurs]** For the background we should stick with white to let the focus on the projects or going with shadings of our dominant color (as many buisness websites do).